 DCIs tend to be vertically integrated.
 They connect straight into brokerages on the back-end, and directly into advisor interfaces on the front.
 In a client meeting, an advisor can now whip out an iPad and input her allocation mix, including both passive benchmarks and her own or others’ alpha models.
 By bypassing the fund manager, she can easily enable tax-loss harvesting, add additional factor tilts, add/remove ESG values or individual securities, and hit “go.”

 Cut Costs & Taxes

-- Cut the wrap fee.
+- Cut the ETF and mutual fund fees.
 Instead, directly “stream” indices, your strategies, or other people’s strategies.

 - Help push down marketing fees ultimately charged to your customers.
 Those consist of 12b-1 fees on mutual funds (underlying fees that are typically used as commissions for salespeople).
 Meanwhile, ETFs are engaged in the even more dubious practice of paying behind the scenes for access to your distribution platforms.
 But why should you pay for CD covers and shrink wrap if you can just stream the music?

 - Perhaps most significantly, deliver all the same strategies… plus a tax alpha.